-- 2) Verify the ELT local switch is in the "OFF" position. - 3) Insert the ELT into the mounting tray at an angle, such that the locking ears at the end opposite the direction-of-flight arrow fit into the mounting tray locking slots. - 4) Press the ELT down until it is fully seated in the mounting tray. - 5) Install the protective top cover assembly (452-3052) on the ELT by fitting the cover locking slots over the locking ears on the ELT. - 6) Push the cover toward the connector end of the ELT and seat it down in place on the ELT. - 7) Route the antenna coax cable through the appropriate mounting frame cap access hole. - 8) Connect the antenna coax cable to the ELT. - 9) Connect the 12-pin harness receptacle to the ELT. - 10) Slide the mounting frame cap into place over the mounting tray and protective top cover. - 11) Secure the mounting frame cap to the mounting tray with the thumbscrews and tighten them to no more than 18 lb-in (203 N•cm). - 12) Tie up excess slack in the harness and coax cable, such that they form drip loops and there is enough slack, approximately 5 in.
+- 2) Verify the ELT local switch is in the "OFF" position. - 3) Insert the ELT into the mounting tray at an angle, such that the locking ears at the end opposite the direction-of-flight arrow fit into the mounting tray locking slots. - 4) Press the ELT down until it is fully seated in the mounting tray.

+- 5) Install the protective top cover assembly (452-3052) on the ELT by fitting the cover locking slots over the locking ears on the ELT. - 6) Push the cover toward the connector end of the ELT and seat it down in place on the ELT. - 7) Route the antenna coax cables through the appropriate mounting frame cap access holes. - 8) Connect the antenna coax cables to the ELT. - 9) Connect the 12-pin harness receptacle to the ELT. - CAUTION: INADVERTENT ACTIVATION OF THE ELT CAN HAPPEN AND IS NOT CAUSE FOR ALARM.
+WAIT FIVE SECONDS, THEN TURN UNIT THE TOGGLE BACK TO THE "ARM" POSITION.
+DO NOT TURN UNIT "ON" THEN IMMEDIATELY BACK TO "ARM", THIS WILL CAUSE THE BATTERY TO CONTINUE TO DRAIN WITH NO INDICATION OF THE UNIT BEING "ON".
+WHENEVER THE UNIT IS TURNED "ON", ALWAYS WAIT FIVE SECONDS BEFORE TURNING UNIT BACK TO "ARM". - 10) Slide the mounting frame cap into place over the mounting tray and protective top cover. - 11) Secure the mounting frame cap to the mounting tray with the thumbscrews and tighten them to no more than 18 lb-in (203 N•cm). - 12) Tie up excess slack in the harness and coax cables, such that they form drip loops and there is enough slack, approximately 5 in.
 (127 mm), to allow the mounting frame cap to be easily pulled back. - NOTE: Steps 1 through 11 are applicable any time the ELT has been removed and undergoes reinstallation.
-Step 12 is only applicable at initial installation or if the wiring or coax cable has been disturbed. - 13) Test the ELT installation in accordance with the requirements of SUBTASK 25-62-10-750-011 on page 37. - NOTE: It is very important the cockpit remote switch LED immediately begins flashing continuously upon ELT activation.
-If the light fails to start flashing, recheck the interface wiring and connections between the ELT and the cockpit remote switch. - NOTE: If verification of the digital message (i.e., 406 MHz Burst) is desired, follow the procedures outlined in SUBTASK 25-62-10-750-010 on page 32.
+Step 12 is only applicable at initial installation or if the wiring or coax cables have been disturbed. - 13) Test the ELT installation in accordance with the requirements of SUBTASK 25-62-11-750-012 on page 33.

+NOTE : It is very important the cockpit remote switch LED immediately begins flashing continuously upon ELT activation.
+If the LED fails to start flashing, recheck the interface NOTE: wiring and connections between the ELT and the cockpit remote switch.
+If verification of the digital message (i.e., 406 MHz burst) is desired, follow the NOTE . procedures outlined in SUBTASK 25-62-11-750-010 on page 32.